daizutabi/hydraflow/docs/part3-advanced/job-configuration.md

 - `jobs`: The top-level key containing all job definitions
   - `<job_name>`: Name of the job (e.g., "train")
     - `run`: The command to execute
-    - `with`: Global configuration arguments appended to each command
+    - `add`: Global configuration arguments appended to each command
     - `sets`: List of parameter sets for the job

 Each job must have either a `run`, `call`, or `submit` key, and at least one